jwmatthews/kyma_poc/example_output/helloworld_mdb_custom_rules/ruleset.md

 ```
   * file:///tmp/source-code/src/main/java/org/jboss/as/quickstarts/mdb/HelloWorldQueueMDB.java
-      *
+      * Line Number: 37

- The `destinationLookup` property can be migrated by annotating a message handler method (potentially `onMessage`) with the
+      * Message: 'The `destinationLookup` property can be migrated by annotating a message handler method (potentially `onMessage`) with the
  `org.eclipse.microprofile.reactive.messaging.Incoming` annotation, indicating the name of the queue as a value:

  Before: